 In addition to his military talents, Vlasov was a fanatic nationalist.
 Also, he was unconditionally devoted to Vissarionov, even though the latter's military capabilities were limited and his judgement often false.
 This helped him survive the various purges of the 1950s, and the more Vissarionov surrounded himself with sycophants, the higher Vlasov rose in the hierarchy.
 He became a member of the White Council in 1952, and Vissarionov officially appointed him his deputy in 1954.
 After Vissarionov's death in 1958, Vlasov became his successor as Supreme Leader of the Russian People.

 Vlasov was a weak leader who was unable to cope with the chaos he inherited from his predecessor.
 He lacked the qualities Vissarionov had had, and he lacked reliable subordinates as well.
 The other members Russia's leadership hated him, but they did not fear him like they had feared Vissarionov.
 As it became apparent to Vlasov that he would never be able to match up against his mentor and predecessor, he quickly lost interest in the affairs of state, became addicted to alcohol and morfine, and dedicated most of his time to all kinds of sexual excapades.
+Perhaps he is best known for attempting economic reforms and the comparatively relaxed literary scene, removing the more conservative restraints by Vissarionov.

 During his reign, the political situation in Russia deteriorated, and due to internal pressure and the fear of collapse, the White Council put Vlasov aside in 1961, and replaced him with a more moderate ruler, former foreign minister Yevgeni Lipov.
 After that, his lifestyle deteriorated from bad to worse, and so did his isolation.
 His death in 1965 came mostly unnoticed.